Mikejo5000/vsts-docs-pr/docs/report/analytics/odata-api-version.md

 https://{account}.analytics.visualstudio.com/{project}/_odata/{version}/$metadata
 ```

 ## Breaking vs non-breaking changes
 The data model exposed by the Analytics Service defines the contract between the service and its clients.
-The OData spec requires that clients be tolerant of additive changes but breaking changes will be introduced in future versions.
+The OData spec requires that clients be tolerant of additive changes to the data model, so breaking changes will be introduced in future versions.
 For more information see the OData spec:
 [OData Version 4.0 Part 5: Versioning](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part1-protocol/odata-v4.0-errata03-os-part1-protocol-complete.html#_Toc453752208)

 ### Example of non-breaking changes